All You Need to Know About IoT and Smart Technology

 Smart connected appliances are those that are remotely monitored and controlled through Wi-Fi, Bluetooth, LTE, or any other means of connectivity.
 Typical examples would be a smart refrigerator, smart lighting, programmable thermostat, smart security camera, and a smartphone.

 Internet of Things (IoT), commonly referred to as IoT devices, may be described as a mesh of appliances and devices that make use of chips, sensors, internet connectivity, analytics as well as programs to help bring some of life to previously physically static objects.
+See our full glossary of terms here.

 IoT devices offer significant value, and they are equally automated, futuristic, and highly scalable.